-- At this time, only students who pursue a degree in Health Sciences in the Doisy College of Health Sciences are eligible for the pharmacy scholars program.
+- At this time, only students who pursue a degree in biology or health sciences are eligible for the Pharmacy Scholars program.

 Interested students should complete the Pharmacy Scholars application located on their MySLU portal no later than Dec.
 1 of their senior year of high school.
-Students must also select the Bachelor of Science in Health Sciences as their major of choice on the general SLU application or Common Application.
+Students must also select biology or health science as their major of choice on the general SLU application or Common Application.

 Frequently Asked Questions